Possession and Exhibition of Elephants

 c) Must not have been convicted of any violation of captive wildlife regulations or venomous reptile or reptile of concern regulations involving unsafe housing of wildlife or that could potentially endanger the public; any violation involving the illegal commercialization of wildlife; any violation involving cruelty to animals; or any violation involving importation of wildlife within three (3) years of the date of the application.

-d) Applicants must specify the location of the facility at which the elephant(s) will be maintained and the facility must be inspected and approved by the Florida Fish and Wildlife Conservation Commission (FWC) prior to issuance of the license.
+d) Applicants must specify the location of the facility at which the elephant(s) will be maintained and the facility must be inspected and approved by the FWC prior to issuance of the license.

 e) Elephants may not be possessed on any premises with less than five (5) acres of land area.